 - 5.1.
 Policy 16 of the Core Strategy requires that proposals for new residential development in the borough meet a minimum net density of at least 40 dwellings per hectare within the urban areas of Hinckley, Burbage, Barwell and Earl Shilton, and a minimum of 30 dwellings per hectare in all other locations.
 These densities have been used in the SHELAA (with slight local variations where justified). - 5.2.
 Information on housing density is only available for large sites.
-Appendix 15 identifies housing density for major sites (10 dwellings and over) completed between April 2006 and March 2021. - 5.3.
-The completed urban sites comprise 3,836 dwellings built on 113.25 hectares of land, giving an average net density of 33.87 dwellings per hectare.
-The rural sites comprise 1,478 dwellings built on 60.05 hectares of land giving an average net density of 24.61 dwellings per hectare.
-The urban and rural densities are slightly lower than Core Strategy Policy 16 targets.
+Appendix 15 identifies housing density for major sites (10 dwellings and over) completed between April 2006 and March 2022. - 5.3.
+The completed urban sites comprise 3,990 dwellings built on 115.30 hectares of land, giving an average net density of 34.61 dwellings per hectare.
+The rural sites comprise 1,497 dwellings built on 62.55 hectares of land giving an average net density of 23.93 dwellings per hectare.
+The urban and rural densities are slightly lower than Core Strategy Policy 16 targets, however this may be of a consequence of DLUHC and the Council increasing their design standards including the introduction of the National Design Guide and the Council's Good Design Guide SPD.